 On the other hand, Wix POS may not be the best fit for large retail operations with complex inventory needs (consider Lightspeed), high-volume restaurants requiring kitchen display systems (consider Toast), or businesses that need a POS system without being tied to a website builder (consider Square).

-Conclusion: Wix POS System Review
+Final Verdict: Wix POS System Review

 * read the rest of the post and open up an offer